corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/thread-pools.md

 The Corda default FlowSchedulerMapper follows these rules, in order of highest priority first:

 1. If a flow is annotated with `@FlowThreadPool("threadpoolname")` and the referenced thread pool is defined in the configuration, then that flow is executed in the specified pool.
-   If the specified thread pool is not present in the node configuration, then the default pool is used instead.
+   If the specified thread pool is not present in the node configuration, then the default thread pool is used instead.

 2. If a thread pool named `Peer-Origin` is defined, then all flows started via a peer Corda node and **not** annotated with a specific thread pool will be executed in that thread pool.
 Otherwise, such flows are executed in the default thread pool.